 China’s Foreign Policy under Xi – Reappraisal of China’s Partnership Diplomacy

 Xi Jinping, the US-China Rivalry and Beijing’s Post- COVID Manoeuvres

 China-Southeast Asia Relations in the Era of Xi Jinping

 Xi Jinping’s ‘Asia for Asians’, Major Power Diplomacy and India

 Xi Jinping’s PLA and China’s Regional Security Ambitions

 Mrittika Guha Sarkar

-Arthur S. Ding is Professor Emeritus of National Chenghi University (NCCU), Taipei and adjunct professor at NCCU and Taiwan’s National Defense University.
+Arthur S. Ding is a Professor Emeritus of National Chenghi University (NCCU), Taiwan, and an adjunct professor at NCCU and Taiwan’s National Defense University.